 G-I-N seeks to improve the quality of health care by promoting systematic development of clinical practice guidelines and their application into practice, through supporting international collaboration.

-G-I-N has developed partnerships with the following groups/organisations: The AGREE Research Trust, The GRADE Working Group, The International Federation for Emergency Medicine, The International Network of Agencies for Health Technologies Assessment and The World Medical Association.
-In June 2014, a collaborative agreement was signed between Dynamed and G-I-N as well as a Memorandum of Understanding with the Cochrane Collaboration.
+G-I-N has developed partnerships with the following groups/organisations: The AGREE Research Trust, The GRADE Working Group, The Cochrane Collaboration, The International Federation for Emergency Medicine, The International Network of Agencies for Health Technologies Assessment and The World Medical Association.
+In June 2014, a collaborative agreement was signed between Dynamed and G-I-N.

 The network's affairs are directed and managed by a Board of Trustees, elected by G-I-N's members and representing experts from all parts of the world.